Skip to content

 Grant permissions to access and mount the cross-account EFS file system

-To grant permissions to access and mount the cross-account EFS file system, either add a statement to your IAM policy, or use the AWS CLI to assume the role.
+To grant permissions to access and mount the cross-account EFS file system, add the following statement to your AWS Identity and Access Management (IAM) policy:

 "Action": [